 Flu in Wisconsin

 The flu is an illness caused by the influenza virus.
 Flu goes around every year, with some years being worse than others.
-In 2017, Wisconsin had the highest number of flu cases on record, with 20,208 cases.
+During the 2018-2019 flu season, there were 17,210 cases of the flu in Wisconsin.
 For weekly case count updates, please see the Weekly Respiratory Virus Surveillance Report, P-02346 (PDF).

 In the U.S., flu is more common in the fall and winter.
 People of all ages can get the flu, from babies and young adults to the elderly.
 The best way to prevent the flu is to get the flu vaccine each fall.
 The vaccine is safe for those 6 months of age and older.
 Use the vaccine flu finder to find a flu vaccine location near you!